Chillsmeit/FirefoxSmoothScroll/README.md

 If your OS supports adding apps/commands directly to the startup, just use that, if not, create a script in ```/etc/profile.d/```<br>
 <br>
 The command to run imwheel on startup would be:  ```imwheel -kill -b "4 5"```<br>
 (By adding -kill -b "4 5" in the end, it will start imwheel and only change the mousewheel.
-This way it won't interfere with the forward and backward button)
+This way it won't interfere with the forward and backward buttons)

 # Random Firefox Tweaks

 To disable ALT opening the firefox menu, turn ```ui.key.menuAccessKeyFocuses``` to False<br>
-To autoscrolling in Firefox for Linux, turn ```general.autoScroll``` to True<br>
+To enable autoscrolling in Firefox for Linux, turn ```general.autoScroll``` to True<br>
 To make Firefox UI look bigger wwithout using global scalling, change the ```layout.css.devPixelsPerPx``` value.
 For example, I use use 1.15<br>